Section 'Sub' Navigation:

 Will I be given special consideration if I submit my application early or in the summer?

-No. All applications are reviewed after the November 3rd deadline.
+No. All applications are reviewed after the November 2nd deadline.
 It is important, however, for applicants to understand that it may take 4-6 weeks for PharmCAS to process an application.
-If we do not have your application by the time the decision is made to offer interviews, usually the 3rd week of December, we cannot act on it.
+If we do not have your application by the time the decision is made to offer interviews, usually in December, we cannot act on it.
 Therefore, you should plan on getting your application completed as early as possible.

 How do I find out the status of my application?